So, you’ve worked tirelessly to develop an SEO strategy for your website.

-So you’ve put a bunch of work in to develop an SEO strategy for you site.
-You’ve started putting alt tags on all the images, started backlinking from one or two high quality sites, and re-written all the on-page content to optimize it for your niche.
+You did everything by the books: You put alt tags on all the images, started backlinking from one or two high quality sites, and re-wrote all the on-page content to optimize it for your niche.
 Maybe you’ve even gone through and tweaked the URL structure of all your pages, just to get better on page optimization.

 I know what you’re probably thinking.
 Do I have to check and monitor all the content, all the time?
-The answer is No.
+Thankfully, the answer is No.

 The great thing about SEO is that if something is not working out quite right, you have the power to change it right away.
-For example, perhaps you’ve chosen some generic keywords that are not driving much traffic directly to your site.
+For example, maybe you chose some generic keywords that are not driving much traffic directly to your site.
 Don’t be scared to try a group of long-tail keywords – the kind of question phrases that people type into Google all the time.
 Working with long-tail keywords is more affordable and drives high-quality hits to you site.

 Measure SEO Performance Month-by-Month

-But let’s get back to measurement.
-Now that you have some of the basics of SEO down, it’s important to develop a measurement routine to gauge the performance of key metrics.
+First, let’s tackle how to systematize measurement.
+Now that you have some of the basics of SEO down, it’s important to develop a measurement routine to gauge the performance of key metrics for SEO.
 Not all metrics – only the most important ones.

 Specific SEO Metric Measurement Tactics

-Here are a few strategies and tools to help you measure and tweak your SEO work so that your site can remain top of the heap over the long-term.
-So break open an Excel sheet and get ready to take down some numbers.
-All the best SEO consultants knows that SEO campaign success metrics always include these 3 important factors:
+Break open an Excel sheet and get ready to take down some numbers.
+All the finest SEO consultants know that SEO campaign success metrics always include these 3 important factors:

 1. Search Engine Traffic